|

 A hidden corner inside Sehzade Camii delights.

-And of course I have to finish with my favourite shot, taken by my Dad when he came to Istanbul in 2007.
+And of course I have to finish with my favourite shot of an Istanbul mosque, taken by my Dad when he came to Istanbul in 2007.
 I think it’s pretty good given he had glaucoma in both eyes and very limited vision when he took it, don’t you?

 Looking over the domes of Sultanahmet Camii